blacktiago/car-plate-predictor/README.md

 ##Docker Image

-If you want to use the Docker [image](https://hub.docker.com/r/blaktiago/car-plate-predictor/tags ) of car plate predictor with the following command
+If you want to use the Docker [image](https://hub.docker.com/r/blaktiago/car-plate-predictor/tags ) of car plate predictor use the following command

 ```shell
 docker pull blaktiago/car-plate-predictor